aiaaee/Stochastic-Gridworld-RL-Policy-Evaluation-and-Control-Methods/README.md

-# Prediction and Control in a Stochastic 5×5 Gridworld Using Monte Carlo and Temporal-Difference Methods
+# Reinforcement Learning in a Stochastic 5×5 Gridworld: A Study of Prediction and Control Methods